Notice of Annual General Meeting in Sectra AB (publ)

 Background and motive

-The Board of Directors’ proposal is set out in items 19 a - 19 c below.
-All decisions are proposed to be conditional on each other and are therefore adopted as one decision.
+The Board of Directors’ proposal is set out below.
 In order to obtain a valid decision, it is necessary to obtain the support of shareholders representing at least nine tenths of the votes cast as well as of the shares represented at the AGM.

-- The Employment Condition refers to the employment conditions that employees must meet in order to be eligible to participate in the Program, namely either that the person (i) is a permanent or probationary employee of the Sectra Group for at least 50 percent of full time at the time of the annual general meeting on 8 September 2022, provided that the person in question then has commenced his or her employment and has not resigned or been dismissed from his employment or has retired or (ii) is deemed by the Remuneration Committee to fulfill the criteria for a Key Person (see below) and who commences his or her employment after the AGM on 8 September 2022 but not later than the day for the AGM 2023.
+The Employment Condition means that the person is deemed by the Remuneration Committee to fulfill the criteria for a Key Person (see below) and who commences his or her employment after the AGM on 7 September 2023 but not later than the day for the AGM 2024.
 Permanent and probationary employees who are on sick leave, on leave of absence or on parental leave are also covered by the program.
 The Board of Directors has the right to make exceptions from these terms if, according to the Board of Directors’ reasonable assessment, there are special reasons.